tavareshugo/R-intro-Cambridge-SysBio/README.md

 * Holmes S, Huber W, [Modern Statistics for Modern Biology](https://www.huber.embl.de/msmb/) - covers many aspects of data analysis relevant for biology/bioinformatics from statistical modelling to image analysis.
 * Peng R, [Exploratory Data Analysis with R](https://bookdown.org/rdpeng/exdata/) - an more general introduction to exploratory data analysis techniques.
 * Grolemund G & Wickham H, [R for Data Science](http://r4ds.had.co.nz/) - a good follow up from this course if you want to learn more about `tidyverse` packages.
 * McElreath R, [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) - an introduction to statistical modelling and inference using R (a more advanced topic, but written in an accessible way to non-statisticians).
-    * Also see the [lecture materials](https://github.com/rmcelreath/statrethinking_winter2019), which include access to the draft of the book's second edition.
+Also see the [lecture materials](https://github.com/rmcelreath/statrethinking_winter2019).
 *  James G, Witten D, Hastie T & Tibshirani R, [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) - an introductory book about machine learning using R (also advanced topic).
     * Also see [this course material](https://lgatto.github.io/IntroMachineLearningWithR/) for a practical introduction to this topic.